Café Juliet

 Time

-Why does Café Juliet need a website?
+Why would Café Juliet need a website?

 Café Juliet was open for a few months and started gaining more customers, so they would like to build a website that revolves around their existing brand while addressing their customers’ needs.

-How did we want to address this?
+How did I address this?

 What did I do to improve the café’s digital presence?

-• designed and coded a fully responsive website using HTML and CSS, ensuring accessibility across digital platforms
+- designed and coded a fully responsive website using HTML and CSS, ensuring accessibility across digital platforms

-• implemented text-based menu listings to improve readability; compared to scanned menus commonly found on competitor sites
+- implemented text-based menu listings to improve readability compared to scanned menus commonly found on competitor sites

-Measurable outcomes & improvements
+Measurable outcomes and improvements

-• created ~7 responsive screens and an improved brand design to align with the café’s atmosphere, maintain consistency, and improve readability
+- created ~7 responsive screens and an improved brand design to align with the café’s atmosphere, maintain consistency, and improve readability

-• conducted 2 surveys with ~50 participants and competitor analysis to identify 5 key usability issues to improve with this site
+- conducted 2 surveys with ~50 participants and competitor analysis to identify 5 key usability issues to improve with this site

-Understanding the café’s users & competitors
+Understanding the café’s users and competitors

-• establish a responsive layout to make sure users can access the site from different digital devices
+- establish a responsive layout to make sure users can access the site from different digital devices

-• maintain clear, consistent branding to strengthen the brand identity and user trust
+- maintain clear, consistent branding to strengthen the brand identity and user trust

 Additionally, here’s some insight I gained after conducting surveys with overall coffee shop customers:

-• customers value a calm and cozy in-store atmosphere, I can reflect this feeling onto the website
+- customers value a calm and cozy in-store atmosphere, I can reflect this feeling onto the website

-• accessibility across devices is crucial to appeal to all audiences through all platforms
+- accessibility across devices is crucial to appeal to all audiences through all platforms

 I guided my design decisions based on the analytics from user surveys and competitive analysis.
-With this information, I created several deliverables prior to the main site:
+With this information, I created several deliverables prior to creating the main site:

-• mid-fidelity wireframes
+- mid-fidelity wireframes

-• moodboard, updated style guide, and a refined logo
+- moodboard, updated style guide, and a refined logo

-• clear information architecture map
+- clear information architecture map

-• created 2 personas representing an existing Café Juliet customer and a potential new visitor
+- created 2 personas representing an existing Café Juliet customer and a potential new visitor

 Impacts, constraints, and growth